 - 1.)
 An unmodified opinion on the financial statements was issued. - 2.)
 There were no significant deficiencies in internal control reported on the audit of the financial statements and no deficiencies were identified as a material weakness. - 3.)
 The audit did not disclose any noncompliance which was material to the financial statements. - 4.)
-No matters involving internal control over compliance relating to the audit of the major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by OMB Circular A-133. - 5.)
+Four significant deficiencies in internal control over compliance relating to the audit of the major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance. - 5.)
 An unmodified opinion on compliance for major federal award programs was issued. - 6.)
-No findings were disclosed that are required to be reported in accordance with Section .510(a) of OMB Circular A-133. - 7.)
+Audit findings that are required to be reported in accordance with 2 CFR Section 200.516(a) are reported in this schedule. - 7.)
 Major programs: